majek/fluxcapacitor/README.md

      modified `clock_gettime()`.
 That simplifies syscall semantics
      thus making some parts of the server code less involved.

-2) It runs given command, and its forked children, in a `ptrace()` sandbox capturing all the syscalls.
-Some syscalls - notably `clock_gettime` have original results returned by kernel overwritten by faked values.
-Other syscalls, like `select()`, `poll()` and `epoll_wait()` can be interrupted (by a signal) and the result will be set to look like a timeout had expired.
+2) It runs then given command and its forked children in a `ptrace()` sandbox, capturing all syscalls.
+Some syscalls - notably `clock_gettime`, have their original results returned from the kernel overwritten by faked values.
+Other syscalls, like `select()`, `poll()` and`epoll_wait()`, can be interrupted (by a signal) and the result will be set to look like a timeout has expired.
 Full list of recognized syscalls that can be sped up:

    * `epoll_wait()`, `epoll_pwait()`
    * `select()`, `_newselect()`, `pselect6()`